 2. Paint the pine cones.
 How you much of the cones you paint depends on the look you want.
 I always go heavier with the paint & glitter on the top of the cone because that’s where the cones pick up a lot of light.

-All mixed up & ready to paint on.
+The paint & glue are all mixed up & ready to brush on.
 The assortment of glitters are good to go too.

 3. Sprinkle on the glitter while the paint & glue are still wet.
 This is the fun part!
 Sometimes I leave the glitter on for a few minutes to make sure it really adheres.